-Short CVs must be provided (using the IBMS template) for all academic staff who contribute to modules on the programme and for all external practitioners that teach on the clinical discipline specific subjects.
+Short CVs must be provided (using the IBMS template) for all academic staff who will contribute to modules on the programme and for all external practitioners (visiting / associate lecturers) that will teach on the clinical discipline specific subjects.

 The CVs should be compiled into a single document and split into the following groups - Academic Staff CVs and then Visiting Lecturer CVs.